 “What gods?
 I have never seen any of these gods.”
 Trinan had very little knowledge of what gods were.
 He knew they were supposed to be powerful and immortal.
 He thought it sounded like a fantasy of some sort, but he had always kept his thoughts to himself.

 “The gods that fly above in the sky.
 They come and go and interact with the humans.
 I have seen one once.
 They are not like anything in this world.”

 “What are these gods like?”
 Trinan was curious.
 He had seen things fly overhead before but didn’t know what they were.
 He assumed that it was humans with some kind of strange invention.

 “They are tall, maybe nine feet with an orange color to their skin.
 They hold a device that contains a red light.
-The red like is some kind of magic that destroys anything in its path.
-If we don’t obey the humans, they will destroy both us and the human as punishment.”
+The red light is some kind of magic that destroys anything in its path.
+If we don’t obey the humans, they will destroy both us and the humans as punishment.”